-3.2 Studying active volcanoes, gas and geophysical measurements and viscosity, volcanic gases can escape their magmatic traps and provide "a telegram from the Earth's interior", as laid out by one of the pioneers of gas measurements, Sadao Matsuo (e.g., Matsuo 1962).
+Measuring gases coming out of active volcanoes provides us with some key information about the state of magmatic systems (e.g., Giggenbach 1996; Goff et al. 1998; Edmonds et al. 2003; Burton et al. 2007; Humphreys et al. 2009).
+Due to their low density and viscosity, volcanic gases can escape their magmatic traps and provide "a telegram from the Earth's interior," as laid out by one of the pioneers of gas measurements, Sadao Matsuo (e.g., Matsuo 1962).
 For example, the abundance of chemical species like He, CO2, or Cl can help determine the type of magma that is degassing (Shimizu et al. 2005), and the potential volume that is trapped in the crust (Lowenstern and Hurvitz 2008).
 As mentioned above, the amount of S released during eruptions is also key in estimating the presence of an exsolved gas phase in the magma reservoir prior to an eruption (Scaillet et al. 1998a; Wallace 2001; Shinohara 2008).
-As discussed by Giggenbach (1996), the composition of volcanic gases measured at the surface integrates both deep, i.e. magma reservoir, processes and shallow processes within the structure of the edifice and possibly the interaction with a hydrothermal system.
+As discussed by Giggenbach (1996), the composition of volcanic gases measured at the surface integrates both deep, i.e., magma reservoir processes, and shallow processes within the structure of the edifice, and possibly the interaction with a hydrothermal system.
 As such it is often challenging to directly relate gas composition to the conditions of shallow magma storage (e.g., Burgisser and Scaillet 2007) and a better monitoring strategy is generally to look for relative changes in gas compositions and temperature rather than focusing on absolute values.